 Introduction to Docker in Linux

-Docker is an operating system level virtualization program that is developed by Docker Inc. It was purely written in Go programming language.
+Docker is an operating system-level virtualization program that is developed by Docker Inc. It was purely written in Go programming language.
 It was licensed under Apache License and freemium software as a service in the form of binaries.
 It supports several platforms such as ARM in different versions and Windows, UNIX based operating systems.
 Docker was initially released in the year March 2013.
-The source code of Docker is hosted on Github repository.
+The source code of Docker is hosted on the Github repository.

 What is Docker in Linux?

 It is an OS-level virtualization software and it supports Linux and Windows operating systems.
 To use Docker on Linux, the Ubuntu instance has to be used.
 Correct Linux kernel version has to be ensured to present before installing Docker on Linux operating system.
 Docker also has a Docker Registry hub that has a list of services before using it.